nikitavoloboev/data/operating-systems/operating-systems.md

 - [Rump Kernels](http://rumpkernel.org/) - Enable you to build the software stack you need without forcing you to reinvent the wheels.
 - [mOS](https://github.com/MQuy/mos) - Unix-like operating system developed from scratch and aims to POSIX compliant.
 - [pdp7-unix](https://github.com/DoctorWkt/pdp7-unix) - Project to resurrect Unix on the PDP-7 from a scan of the original assembly code.
+- [core-os-riscv](https://github.com/skyzh/core-os-riscv) - xv6-like operating system on RISC-V with multi-core support.

 ## Notes